JasonWu00/Event-Horizon-ES-Mod/Documentation/documentation.md

 Drone | 3040
 Quest | 1049

+Some ships have baked-in stat boosts or debuffs based on lore reasons.

+Ship | Stats | Reason
+Model 256 Greenhouse, Model 512 Greenhouse | -40% HP | The greenhouse is a giant weak point Kas'lor Ik 582 | +100% Energy | It literally hauls fuel (which abstracts to energy)

 Some outfits deviate from the "convert ES stats to EH stats as closely as possible, following the conversion conventions" rule.
 A list of them and differneces are listed below.

 Item Name | Differences